 The advice that your physiotherapist gives you in conjunction with some ‘hands-on’ therapy can work to reduce your symptoms very well.
-Unfortunately, there are a number of people that do not respond as well as we would like, usually as a result of their underlying anatomy.
-If we are not seeing the desired improvements you may be referred to a sports doctor, podiatrist or orthopaedic surgeon.
+Unfortunately, many people do not respond as well as we would like, usually due to their underlying anatomy.
+If we do not see the desired improvements, you may be referred to a sports doctor, podiatrist or orthopaedic surgeon.

 Other Treatment Options